BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 a.
 The Customer is able to view all cashier transactions up to 12 months from the "Cashier History" section
     The transactions include: Deposits, Withdrawals, Credits, Buy-ins, Entry Fee, Winnings and Bonuses
 b.
 The Customer is able to select from pre-defined ranges to access summarised information and the Net credits/debits in the "Cashier History" section
 c.
-The Customer's "Net Deposit" is shown on the main Cashier page
-d.
 The customer is able to see all past games including the Net for each game played

+### RTS 1C

+**RTS requirement 1C – This provision will come into force on 1 April 2018** Customers must be able to access information about their net deposits.

+**RTS implementation guidance 1C**
+Net deposits are defined as the running total of all deposits minus the sum of all withdrawals for the lifetime of the account.
+This should be displayed at an account level so the figure represents the net position of all payment methods.
+Where full account lifetime history isn’t possible then, as a minimum, the net deposits should be displayed from 1 April 2018, or the account opening date if after 1 April 2018.
+Information which explains the net deposit figure, including the timeframe it covers, should be provided

+> **Implementation**

+c.
+The Customer's "Net Deposit" is shown on the main Cashier page.
+This represents lifetime Withdrawals minus lifetime deposits.

 ## RTS 2